-GDP is defined as the total market value of all final goods and services produced within a region in a given period of time (usually a quarter or year).
-GDP is the sum of value added at every stage of production (the intermediate stages) of all final goods and services produced within a country in a given period of time.
+Gross Domestic Product, GDP, is defined as the total market value of all final goods and services produced within a region in a given period of time (usually a quarter or year).
+GDP is the sum of value added at every stage of production (the intermediate stages) for all final goods and services produced within a region in a given period of time.
 In other words, GDP is the wealth created by industry activity.
-In a social accounting matrix (SAM) model such as IMPLAN, this is the sum of value added.
-Furthermore, in a balanced SAM model, total value-added = total final demand.

-The income approach sums the incomes generated by production, which includes the following:
+The National Income approach sums the incomes generated by production.
+This includes the following:

-- Compensation of employees (wages, salaries, benefits, etc)
+- Compensation of employees (wages, salaries, benefits, payroll taxes, etc.)

 - Corporate profits

 - Taxes on production and imports (sales tax, property tax, custom duties, and other taxes and fees) less government subsidies (TOPI)

 - Net business transfer payments (net payments by businesses to persons, government, and the rest of the world, for which no current services are performed)

 Incomes generated by production are referred to as Value Added at each stage of production, where Value Added is defined as total Output (also known as value of production) less the value of Intermediate Inputs into the production process.
 This can be calculated either by subtracting input costs from the final Output of each Industry or by summing each Industry’s payments made the components of Value Added (VA): Labor Income (LI), Other Property Income (OPI), and Taxes on Production and Imports (TOPI).

 If you’d like to report the contribution to GDP estimated by your IMPLAN Analysis, simply report total Value Added from your Results.